 Meeting all of these requirements leads to a ChFC designation.
-These high standards ensure that you are prepared to become a financial advisor and give knowledgeable and helpful advice that suits your clients’ needs.
-In turn, clients will also be assured that an advisor with this designation can be trusted.
+These high standards ensure that a ChFC is prepared as a financial advisor to give knowledgeable and helpful advice that suits clients’ needs.
+In turn, clients will be assured that an advisor with this designation knows what they’re talking about.

 ChFC vs. CFP: Which One Is Better for Financial Planning?